-There are tons of smart home products in the market, and it is pretty obvious that every company wanted a piece of this large pie.
+There are tons of smart home products on the market, and it is pretty obvious that every company wanted a piece of this large pie.
 However, a quick look at the statistics leads you to see that the market is still dominated by the big companies.
-Below we have uncovered the largest and most successful smart home companies in 2020.
+Below we have listed the largest and most successful smart home companies in 2021.

 1. Google Nest

 Founded in 2010 as Nest Labs, Google Nest is now a complete subsidiary unit of Google LLC after an initial acquisition of $3.2 billion in 2014.

 3. Apple HomeKit

 Most brands hosted under the Apple HomeKit umbrella belong to Philips Hue, Belkin, Ecobee, Logitech, eufy, eero Pro, Wemo, and other third-party companies that have been redesigned for a dedicated Apple ecosystem.

-One of the more successful brands in smart homes, Canada-based Ecobee currently furnishes only a few products which have made their mark.
-They include ecobee4, a smart thermostat with voice control that has proven to be a bestseller.
+One of the more successful brands in smart homes, Canada-based Ecobee currently furnishes only a few products that have made their mark.
+They include ecobee3 lite, a smart thermostat with voice control that has proven to be a bestseller.
 Other products include a Smart Sensor and Ecobee switch.

 5. Bosch Smart Home Solutions

 Bosch is a European market leader in connected-home solutions.
-Like Google, Amazon, and others, its smart home solutions have presence in various segments including heating and lighting (with Philips Hue lights a major chunk), 360-degree cameras, video doorbells, vacuum cleaners, and kitchen appliances.
+Like Google, Amazon, and others, its smart home solutions have presence in various segments, including heating and lighting (with Philips Hue lights being a major chunk), 360-degree cameras, video doorbells, vacuum cleaners, and kitchen appliances.

 Other Honorable Mentions

 Very few smart home companies have grown to the revenue size of the top few.
-That doesn’t mean they are insignficant.
-They are growing either as a subsidiary of a very large company or will pick up pace in a few years’ time.
+That doesn’t mean they are insignificant.
+They are growing either as a subsidiary of a very large company or are merging into the ecosystem of a more thriving unit.
 These are the companies you need to watch for.